stefanvisinescu/stefanvisinescu/README.md

 # 👋 Hello, I’m Ștefan-Teodor Vișinescu

-I build end-to-end systems at the intersection of mobile health, passive sensing, and AI/ML, with experience in privacy-preserving learning (federated), cloud backends (Azure), and clinical-grade analytics.
+I am a computer scientist and researcher building systems at the intersection of High-Performance Computing (HPC), Biomedical AI, and Privacy-Preserving Systems.
+My work focuses on distributed algorithms, stochastic modelling, and clinical-grade analytics.

-This profile highlights selected projects in stochastic modelling, RNA-seq pipelines, IoT engineering, and industry applications.
+This profile highlights selected projects in computational biology, federated learning, and robust data engineering.

 ---